Our-Technology/dev-exercises/packages/backend/readme.md

 #### Functional Requirements

 These are the hard functional requirements.
 Above behavior is described at a high-level.
 The following are the "shalls":
-- Your code shall run via ts-node CLI and be able to demonstrate a working version of the above requirements being met.
+- Your code shall run via ts-node CLI and/or combine with edge functions and be able to demonstrate a working version of the requirements being met.
 - You shall allow a user to provide a text string for an address.
 - You shall refine the meta data about that address and upsert a record into the supabase database.
 - You shall include geocoding a location and include the coordinates in the record.